user-3410/user-3410/README.md

 -------------------------------------------------------------------------------------------------------------

-# My Questions to Evaluate the Team
+## My Questions to Evaluate the Team
-🎯 **Objective:** Assess if the team and company are a good fit for you
+🎯 **Objective:** Assess if the team and company are a good fit for me

 ## 1. Team Technical Maturity